Benny’s Steak House Had Three Different Locations Before Closing In 2006

 Benny’s Steak House was one of the most recognizable landmarks on Arsenal Street, first located at its 1262 address for several years starting in 1968.
 In 1972, Benny Tufo purchased the one-story brick building at 1050 Arsenal Street that once was home to the North Country Library System.
 For thirty-six years, the restaurant operated at that location with customers greeted by the life-sized Steer that became an icon for the business.

-In 1953, Benny became a patrolman for the Watertown Police Department but resigned after 18 months to partner with his brother Sammy in purchasing the Liberty Restaurant in the Hungerford Block located at 234 Court Street.
-The restaurant would become known as “Tufo’s,” but the partnership between the two brothers would end in 1960, and Sammy would eventually take over the State Restaurant on State Street, which would later become the first location for Giovanni’s.
+In 1953, Benny became a patrolman for the Watertown Police Department but resigned after 18 months to partner with his brother Sammy in purchasing the Liberty Restaurant in the Hungerford Block at 234 Court Street.
+The restaurant would become known as “Tufo’s.”
+Still, the partnership between the two brothers would end in 1960, and Sammy would eventually take over the State Restaurant on State Street, which would later become the first location for Giovanni’s.

-Benny would continue Tufo’s with Arthur (Art) Mangini to form the Tu-Man Corporation shortly thereafter.
+Benny would continue Tufo’s with Arthur (Art) Mangini to form the Tu-Man Corporation shortly after that.
 Mangini had operated the Star Restaurant at 316 Factory Street from 1956 to 1960, later opening Track 14 on Coffeen Street and, at one time, also owned nearby Joe’s Tavern.
-Tufo’s at the Hungerford Block would fall victim to urban renewal, and Benny’s first efforts to establish Benny’s Steak House on Public Square with a liquor license would not be approved.
-As reported by the Watertown Daily Times on April 27 ,1965–
+At the Hungerford Block, Tufo’s would fall victim to urban renewal, and Benny’s first efforts to establish Benny’s Steak House on Public Square with a liquor license would not be approved.
+As reported by the Watertown Daily Times on April 27, 1965–

 The State Liquor authority has disapproved a request made by Seventh Ward supervisor Bernard J. Tufo, Watertown, to take over the corporation controlling Paddy Ryan’s restaurant in the chamber of commerce building, Public Square, Watertown.